VICO-UoE/mlpractical/notes/running-jobs-on-the-compute-cluster.md

 /disk/scratch/mlp/miniconda2/bin/python [path-to-python-script]
 ```

-where `[path-to-python-script]` is the path to the Python script you wish to submit as a job e.g. `$HOME/example_mnist_train.py`.
+where `[path-to-python-script]` is the path to the Python script you wish to submit as a job e.g. `$HOME/train-model.py`.
 The script can then be submitted to the cluster using

 ```
-qsub $HOME/mlp_job.sh
+qsub -q cpu $HOME/mlp_job.sh
 ```

 assuming the `mlp_job.sh` script is in your home directory on the cluster file system.
+The `-q` option specifies which queue list to submit the job to; for MLP you should run jobs on the `cpu` queue.

-The scheduler will allocate the job to one of the nodes.
+The scheduler will allocate the job to one of the CPU nodes.
 You can check on the status of submitted jobs using `qsub` - again `man qsub` can be used to give details of the output of this command and various optional arguments.

 An alternative to creating a separate bash script file to run the job is to make your Python script directly executable by adding an appropriate [`shebang`](https://en.wikipedia.org/wiki/Shebang_(Unix)) as the first line in the script.
 The shebang indicates which interpreter to use to run a script file.
 If the following line is added to the top of a Python script